-Recording and processing vocals in controlled environments like professional music studios has its advantages.
+Recording and processing vocals in controlled environments like professional music studios have their advantages.
 Surely, getting good sounding vocals with a right choice of microphones, preamps, isolated rooms, etc. can be easy.
 On the other hand, recording and processing vocals in a home studio (like many of us do), can be a daunting task.
 We hear human voices every day, and therefore we know how they should sound.
 In my opinion, the biggest mistake people tend to make when it comes to vocal processing is to overextend the use of equalizers, compressors and other tools used to treat the vocals.
 In the next tutorial, I will go through 5 basic tips that will help you sculpt your vocal recording properly.

 1. Choose to cut before boosting

 This advice could be applicable when using an equalizer in general.
 In order to make a vocal warmer, you should cut the high-frequency area of the sound spectrum rather than boosting the lows.
 It’s always good to cut something in order to sound better.
 In the same way, boosting is mainly done to give a different character to a particular sound; in other words, to sound different.

 2. Go easy on boosting and cutting

 A vocal that was well recorded in the first place doesn’t need radical cutting or boosting.
-Scope of 5 decibels up or down should be quite sufficient.
-More than that will make your vocals sound unnatural in most of cases.
+The scope of 5 decibels up or down should be quite sufficient.
+More than that will make your vocals sound unnatural in most of the cases.

 3. Cut everything below 50 Hz

-4. To improve clarity of the vocal try boosting between 2 and 6 kHz.
+4. To improve the clarity of the vocal try boosting between 2 and 6 kHz.

-In some cases vocal sounds too warm and can’t come to surface.
+In some cases, vocal sounds too warm and can’t come to the surface.
 In this case boost above mentioned frequency range with a wide bandwidth for about 3 dB`s.
 This will help the vocal to achieve clarity.

 5. Get rid of the muddiness